 In the cupping room we supped and slurped our way through wave after wave of equally beautiful coffee, until we reached a point of excellence blindness!
 At this juncture it's always good practice to, either walk out of the room and walk back in again, to reset the senses, or listen to the consensus.
 Hearing everyone's comments on what characteristics stood out in which coffee there was one name that kept cropping up.
 San Lorenzo.

 There's a certain vertigo rush that comes with hitting the heights of the coffee highlands up a dirt track in the back of a pick-up truck that is the pinnacle of any sourcing trip.
 (Think I've just written my epitaph!)
 Then seeing full sacks of freshly-picked, fully ripe red cherry by the roadside is just the cherry on the icing of the coffee cake!

 The guest Nicaraguan pickers are here harvesting these trees late in the season.
 This is due partly to their altitude, as the working pattern is from the lower levels climbing up to the highest.
 The air is clearer and cleaner up here and the trees take longer to grow.
 They absorb a deeper, richer range of nutrients to give greater complexity to the yield.

 The Flavours Revealed

 In the cup we pick up refreshing acidity with notes of blackcurrant and floral hop aromas.
 The accents of spiced rum can be traced back to the natural process and contrast nicely with the syrupy sweetness of the mouthfeel.
 When cold, the body becomes more rounded and soft fruits appear like peach and papaya.
-The coffee leaves a good lasting impression, perfect for a seasonal change this Autumn, with the finish being wreathed in mists and mellow fruitfulness.
+The coffee leaves a good lasting impression in the region of hibiscus, plum and raspberry.